Borders & Boundaries

 Borders & Boundaries is the fourth studio album by ska punk band Less Than Jake.
 It was released October 24, 2000 on Fat Wreck Chords.
 The album was recorded at Grand Master Studios in Hollywood, CA, with producer Steve Kravac, and is the final studio album to feature saxophonist Derron Nuhfer and trombonist Pete Anna.
-The name of the album can he heard in a lyric from the opening track, "Magnetic North."
+The name of the album can be heard in a lyric from the opening track, "Magnetic North."

 Background and production

 In January 2000, the band got together to write material for their next album.
-It marked a change from their previous two albums, which had been writing while in the studio.
+It marked a change from their previous two albums, which had been written while in the studio.
 Recording began in February 2000, and had concluded in April 2000.